In this article we'll talk about the technical terms of online training and e-learning.

-The communication standard: Scorm & Co.
+The communication standard: SCORM & Co.

 - the completion measures whether all pages have been viewed.
 If so, the course reports 'completed' to the LMS.